 - Prepare Buttermilk: Add ½ cup of homemade curd to a jar, along with ½ cup of water.
 Whisk it until it's smooth and frothy.
 Buttermilk is ready.
 If you already have store-bought buttermilk skip this step.

-- Once ragi ambli has cooled, add the buttermilk to the ragi mixture and salt.
-Whisk it thoroughly until you get a smooth consistency.
+- Once the ragi ambli has cooled, add the buttermilk and salt to the ragi mixture.
+Whisk thoroughly until you achieve a smooth consistency.

 - Prepare Tempering: Heat oil in a pan.
 Once the oil is hot, add the mustard seeds, and let them splutter.